mcpt/learning/content/game-dev/part-ii/projectiles.md

 - it cannot pierce anymore balloons
 - travelled past the max distance for that type of projectile

+Inside the if block, we remove the projectile from each of the ArrayLists.
+These ArrayLists store aspects of the projectiles, such as the centre, velocity, and other data.
+We must remember to decrement the loop counter `projectileID` when we remove elements from the ArrayLists we are iterating through so that we do not skip any elements.

 ```java
 // Checks if a projectile is ready to be removed (is it off screen? has it already reached its maximum pierce? has it exceeded the maximum distance it needs to travel?)